Zaederx/PatientHealthApp-v1.1/README.md

 For now, however, it serves to show my understanding of Java, HTML, CSS, Javascipt, Gradle, Spring MVC and Hibernate at the time and in future maybe updated as I am able to in between working on other personal projects.

 ## Modifications

-I have since gone back and have worked on completing aspects of the project not related to Google Cloud Console [see here for explaination](#main).
+In future once done: I have since gone back and have worked on completing aspects of the project not related to Google Cloud Console [see here for explaination](#main).